aschuerch/Microbial-Genomics-2018/_episodes/09-SNPphylo.md

 In order to compare the identified SNPs with each other we need to know if a certain position exists in all isolates.
 A core site can have the same nucleotide in every sample (monomorphic) or some samples can be different (polymorphic).
-SNIPPY will concatenate the core sites, i.e. ignoring sites that are identical in all isolates and in the reference.
+SNIPPY will concatenate the core SNPs, i.e. ignoring sites that are identical in all isolates and in the reference.

 The '--noref' argument tells SNIPPY to exclude the reference from the alignment.
 The '--aformat' argument determines the alignment output format.
 We need a phylip format as input our next tool